This post may contain affiliate links.

-This is the best powder sunscreen formula on our list for those wanting a more nourishing and anti-aging formula.
+This is the best powder sunscreen formula from Paula’s Choice on our list for those wanting a more nourishing and anti-aging formula.
 It is made with zinc oxide to provide comprehensive protection, along with moisturizing ceramides and antioxidant vitamins.
 Once applied to your skin, we guarantee you won’t feel it.
 The shade is ostensibly universal, but it may not work for the darkest skin tones.
 It comes with a built-in brush that is as soft as a cloud.
 Order it from Dermstore!

 4. Supergoop!
 Invincible Setting Powder SPF 45

 This pre-loaded brush is full of the highest powder SPF we’ve seen so far, so if you’re in need of serious protection this is the best powder sunscreen for you.
 The formula is boosted with stabilizing vitamin C and nourishing ceramides, but it is still light and should work for all skin types.
 It comes in four colors, which is great for those who are often under-served by the beauty industry.
 The only drawback is that the packaging is a little finicky, but keep reading to learn the solution to that.
 Find it at Nordstrom!